 No. If you want to become a lawyer, you should apply to our J.D. program instead.
 The M.Jur. provides new skills and knowledge to enhance your existing repertoire rather than to prepare you for a new career.
 It will not permit you to take the bar.

-Q: Do M.Jur. courses count toward the J.D. degree if I decide I want to pursue that degree?
+Q: Do M.Jur. courses count toward a J.D. degree?

 No. American Bar Association regulations do not permit credits acquired in the M.Jur. degree to be credited toward the J.D. degree.
 However, certain credits may be transferable from the J.D. degree to the M.Jur. degree.

-Q: Will the M.Jur. degree help me get into a J.D. program?
+Q: Will the M.Jur. help me get into a J.D. program?

 The M.Jur. program is an independent degree program.
 It is not designed to be a gateway to the Juris Doctor (J.D.) program.
 Students who attend or complete the M.Jur. program may apply to the J.D. program.
 However, these students will be treated as a traditional J.D. applicant and will receive no specialized treatment or advantages.
 None of the credits earned in the M.Jur. program can be applied towards the J.D.
 In addition, M.Jur. students who attended or completed the M.Jur. program must retake the LSAT and submit their score before their application will be processed.
 Applicants who received a score of 153 or above within the last five years are exempt from this requirement.
 Applicants may also be asked to provide supplemental information regarding their professional and academic performance in the M.Jur. program.